SenBen: Sensitive Scene Graphs for Explainable Content Moderation: Experiments

 \paragraph{VLM baselines.} Table~\ref{tab:baselines} compares our models against frontier VLMs on full \senben metrics.
 All VLMs use the same structured scene graph prompt with zero-shot inference.
 Our model outperforms all VLMs except Gemini on object detection ($R^{\mathrm{obj}}$ $0.42$ \vs next best $0.30$) and caption similarity ($0.77$ \vs $0.65$).
 Gemini~3~Pro achieves the highest $\SBF$ (0.647), partly because it generated the initial annotations that were refined into ground-truth labels, creating a stylistic advantage that should be considered when interpreting its scores.
 Among GPT models, reasoning mode matters: GPT-5.2 with medium reasoning ($\SBF{=}0.362$) gains $+5.8$pp~$\SBF$ over GPT-5.2 without reasoning (0.304), mainly from better predicates ($+10.7$pp~$R^{\mathrm{pred}}$).
 GLM-4.6V ($\SBF{=}0.364$) slightly edges GPT-5.2 medium reasoning, showing 10B open-weight models rival frontier API models on this task.
 Both Claude models lack native bounding box grounding, explaining weak object detection ($R^{\mathrm{obj}}$ $0.03{-}0.08$) despite strong tag detection ($\text{F1}^{\mathrm{tag}}$ $0.64{-}0.66$).

 \textbf{Safety classifiers.} Table~\ref{tab:safety} compares tag detection only, since safety classifiers do not produce scene graphs.
 No commercial API covers more than 8 of the 16 MECD tags.
 Our Q2L-balanced model covers all 16 tags and achieves $\text{F1}^{\mathrm{tag}}{=}0.594$ \vs the best commercial API (Azure, $\text{F1}^{\mathrm{tag}}{=}0.430$ on 5 tags).
 On binary safe/unsafe detection, it reaches $\text{F1}^{\mathrm{s}}{=}0.847$ \vs OpenAI Moderation at 0.664.
 ShieldGemma~2 (4B) achieves only $\text{F1}^{\mathrm{tag}}{=}0.089$, illustrating the domain gap between AI-generated and real movie content.
 Most existing safety classifiers were trained on explicit content that dominates the frame (pornographic images, overt violence) and operate at low resolution. \senben movie frames present a harder challenge: sensitive content may appear in the background, occupy a small portion of the frame, or require contextual understanding (e.g., a partially obscured drug scene, implied nudity, a medical procedure behind foreground activity).
 Narrow-scope classifiers (NudeNet, SD Safety Checker, LAION) cover 1--2 tags and only detect overt nudity/NSFW---they cannot recognize violence, substances, or implied sexuality, categories requiring scene-level reasoning rather than pixel-level pattern matching.
+NudeNet's body-part detector, for instance, is a YOLOv8m~\cite{yolov8_ultralytics} model at 640px, which limits it to anatomical exposure cues.